JoshuaPark823/Blog_v2.0/my_blog/content/posts/orange-grapefruit-logistic-regression-pt2/index.en.md

 ]
 resources:
 - name: "featured-image-preview"
-  src: "citrus_diagram_pt2.png"
+  src: "pairplot.png"
 ---

 # Introduction

-This post builds upon the information presented in the previous post: "The Math that Powers Logistic Regression (Citrus Classification)"
+This post builds on the information presented in the [previous post](./../orange-grapefruit-logistic-regression-pt1/) covering the math behind logistic regression.

 # Minor Data Exploration
 - graphs